SestoAle/Navigation-Environment/README.md

 A link to our paper can be found in [arxiv](https://arxiv.org/pdf/2202.10057).

-For the visualization tool, see this [repo](https://github.com/SestoAle/CCPT).
+For the CCPT algorithm, see this [repo](https://github.com/SestoAle/CCPT).

 For the visualization tool, see this [repo](https://github.com/SestoAle/VisCCPT).

 <br/>